Anatomy and Physiology of the Respiratory System

 47. What composes the mucus lining of the tracheobronchial tree?

-The mucus lining of the TB tree is called the “mucus blanket.”
-It is composed of 95% water with the remaining 5% of glycoproteins, carbohydrates, lipids, DNA, and some cellular debris.
+The mucus lining of the tracheobronchial tree is called the “mucus blanket.”
+It is composed of 95% water and 5% glycoproteins, carbohydrates, lipids, DNA, and some cellular debris.

 48. What cells produce mucus?